 This issue highlights the commitment to place that comes from pursuing one’s wanderlust, and it puts a spotlight on the ways in which relationships between people are strengthened by exploring nature together.
 In this time of slowing down and focusing on the relationships that are important in our lives, it brings me great pleasure to highlight people whose passion for this mission propel it forward and with whom my own relationships have grown through the pursuit of wanderlust.

-I’ve spent countless days on the Reserve with both Gib Myers and Dennis Lingohr.
+I’ve spent countless days on the prairie with both Gib Myers and Dennis Lingohr.
 I’ve accompanied Gib many times in his relentless search for the perfect shot of our bison.
 Dennis has introduced me to the complexities of the prairie with his quintessential humor and gift for storytelling.
 I recall one early morning outing when Dennis got out of the truck to perform a memorable impression of a dancing sharp-tailed grouse, likening it to a toddler in a shopping mall who has been denied his favorite toy.
 If you know grouse, you can picture it.
 The memory makes me smile to this day.

 I’m grateful for the adventures I’ve had on the prairie.
 I’m grateful for the people who have opened my eyes even wider to its beauty.
 I’m grateful for Gib, Dennis, Christina, Mike, Trevor, Betty, Katy, Lars, Ellen, and so many others for the roles they all play in advancing this mission.